mitsuba-renderer/mitsuba3/docs/src/plugin_reference.rst

    - Whether or not to reorder threads into coherent groups after a ray intersection if requested (Default: |true|).
    - |exposed|
+ * - portal_weight
+   - :paramtype:`float`
+   - Probability of sampling directions through the scene's light portals rather than with the environment emitter's own strategy (Default: 0.5).

 When creating a scene, the scene-wide attributes can be specified as follows: